Student visas to study in Ireland

 If I don't need an entry visa to enter Ireland, do I need a student visa to study?

 No. If you do not need an entry visa to enter Ireland, you do not need a student visa to study in Ireland.
 However, all non-EEA nationals, including those with visas, must get permission to enter the State by reporting to an Immigration Officer at the port of entry.
-(The members of the EEA are the 27 countries of the European Union (EU), together with Iceland, Norway and Liechtenstein).
 You must still register at your local immigration office after you arrive.
 You need to get an Irish Residence Permit (IRP) if you are studying for more than 3 months.

 You should have all documentation relating to your studies on your person when coming through immigration.
 In other words, you should have your letter of offer of a place at the school, or educational institution ready for inspection at immigration.
 You can read more in our page on permission to land in Ireland.